czhc/czhc.github.io/collections/_posts/2025-04-19-how-to-set-up-aseprite-on-macos-for-spotlight-search.md

 If you already have a working symlink, you can skip this step.

-1. **Create a symlink for the Aseprite binary**:
+1. **Create a wrapper script for the Aseprite binary:**

-   In your [Terminal app](https://support.apple.com/en-my/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac#open-terminal), create a symbolic link pointing to the `aseprite` binary (assuming your Aseprite binary is located at `/path/to/aseprite/build/bin/aseprite`):
+    Create a new file at /usr/local/bin/aseprite with `nano` or your preferred text editor:

     ```bash
-    sudo ln -s /path/to/aseprite/build/bin/aseprite /usr/local/bin/aseprite
+    sudo nano /usr/local/bin/aseprite
     ```

-   Replace `/path/to/aseprite/build/bin/aseprite` with the actual path where Aseprite is located.
-This command creates a symlink in `/usr/local/bin`, making Aseprite available system-wide.
+    Paste the following into the file content.
+Replace `/path/to/aseprite/build/bin` with the actual path to your Aseprite build directory.

+    ```bash
+    #!/bin/bash
+    cd /path/to/aseprite/build/bin
+    ./aseprite "$@"
+    ```

+    Then make the script executable:

+    ```bash
+    sudo chmod +x /usr/local/bin/aseprite
+    ```

 2. **Test the symlink:**

     After creating the symlink, verify that it works by typing the following in the terminal: